Process a pay run

 Get a detailed overview of all company costs and employee withholdings.

-All wages, deductions, withholdings, and taxes itemized by employee and type
+Wages, deductions, withholdings, and taxes itemized by employee and type

-The pay run report shows all hours and wages by worker.
 Click column headers to get a closer look at each category.
 You can also filter by employee name.

 Errors and warnings